lukesherwood/beerfinda/README.md

 # Beerfinda

 Todo:
+- make registerUser route private, has to have made profile first.
+- convert all fetches to axios
+- complete config for token refresh
 - handle redirects for user register and sign in
 - remove all component imports
+- boostrap js is broken, filter dropdowns don't work

 ## Build Setup